 Jane Moore, Mike Smith as well as John Green are being promoted.
 (Correct)

-Note: In US English, collective nouns are always singular and not plural.
+Note: In US English, collective nouns are almost always singular and not plural.
 However, in British English, the rule is not quite as rigid.

 2. Tense agreement

-Changing tense within a sentence is a common writing error.
+Changing the tense within a sentence is a common writing error.
 If a sentence starts in the present tense, it should not change to the past tense.